 Recent stories, information and updates regarding COVID-19

-The Northern NSW Local Health District authorities report that to 8pm yesterday, January 9, there were 778 new cases of COVID-19 confirmed in the District.
+The Northern NSW Local Health District says that to 4pm yesterday, 18 April, there were 385 new cases of COVID-19 confirmed in the District, including 58 positive PCR tests and 327 positive rapid antigen tests.